 This uses actually footage from all three events and not only shows how each one lead to the next, but also gives you a very frightening look into americas far-right movement.

-As with most of these documentaries, just be mindful that they use real life footage and that some of the things that happen could be upsetting; I know I cried at this one…more than once.
+As with most crime documentaries, just be mindful that they use real life footage and that some of the things that happen could be upsetting; I know I cried at this one…more than once.

 What are your favourite crime documentaries on Netflix at the moment?
 (I’m always looking for something new to binge on!)